amitsaha/echorand.me/content/posts/go-named-return-values.md

 In the second case, the values returned are the `nil` values of the `int` and `error` types - `0` and `nil` respectively.

-The way I see it, named return values give the application authors chance to set desired safe/default values that are eventually returned from the function that encountered the panic.
+The way I see it, for this use-case named return values give the application authors chance to set desired safe/default values that are eventually returned from the function that encountered the panic.